FlorentRicci/azure-labs/01 - Realtime Sentiment Analysis/README.md

 ## Process tweets in realtime

-### Configure inputs and outputs
+### Create Azure Stream Analytics Job

 * Create a Stream Analytics Job, named _{prefix}-sentiment-analysis-asa_.
 Give the appropriate resource group and identical location as the previously created services.
 Keep _Cloud_ as the hosting environment and set the _Streaming units_ to 1.
 The latter will save you some costs.

 ![](./images/asa-create.png "Create Stream Analytics Job")

+### Configure Event Hubs Input

 * Let's now create a new _Input_, which should refer to the Event Hub that we created.
 Go to the _Inputs_ blade and click _Add stream input_.
 Choose _Event Hub_.

-* In case you created the Even Hub yourself, you can use the _Select Event Hub from your subscription_ option.
+* In case you created the Event Hub yourself, you can use the _Select Event Hub from your subscription_ option.
 If not, provide the settings manually.
 You can retrieve all these settings from the Event Hubs connection string.

 ![](./images/asa-createInput.png "Create input")

 * The best way to verify if the input is configured correctly, is by click on _Sample data_ and specify a timespan of about 20 seconds.
 This functionality will connect already to the Event Hub itself, so in case of issues, you'll get an exception.

+### Create AML Web Service Function

 * To be able to connect to the AML web service, we have to create a new _Function_.
 Go to the _Funtions_ blade and click _Add_.
 Choose _Azure ML_.